Data API · v1

 X-RateLimit-ResetSeconds until the budget refills

 Exceeding it returns 429 with a Retry-After header.
+Unlimited (Enterprise) plans are not throttled and omit the X-RateLimit-* headers.
 Monthly/lifetime call quotas are not enforced today.

 Entitlement & body size